Leandromaro/binaryTree/README.md

 ## Breadth-First Search

-his is another common type of traversal that __visits all the nodes of a level before going to the next level.__
+This is another common type of traversal that __visits all the nodes of a level before going to the next level.__

 This kind of traversal is also called level-order and visits all the levels of the tree starting from the root, and from left to right.